kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1/Sprint 2.md

  ✅ Yes\!
 The Product Owner owns the backlog and ensures the team focuses on what matters most.

 Feedback (Incorrect):
- ❌ Nope—while Scrum Masters support team flow, the Product Owner sets priorities and gathers requirements.
+ ❌ Not quite, while Scrum Masters support team flow, the Product Owner sets priorities and gathers requirements.

+---

 ## Digital Service Delivery Methods: HCD and DevSecOps